webmetrics/leftronic-java/README.md

 client.sendText("Test-Stream", "Custom Title", "This is a new message");
 ```

 You can also wire up the LeftronicClient using dependency injection frameworks such as Guice.
-The three constructor parameters are bound to the following @Named parameter:
+The constructor parameters are bound to the following @Named parameters:

  - @Named("leftronic.accessKey")
+ - @Named("leftronic.maxThreads")

 Note: The client *always uses SSL* to make it's HTTP requests and until we hear a good reason we won't be offering an option to change this.